1.0 Laundry Basics

 There are several distinct fabrics/piles to sort clothes into:

 Click through the following gallery to familiarise yourself with the different washing piles that you will need to incorporate into your work.

 Colour is not the only consideration when sorting clothes.
 The weight of the garment should be considered as well.

 For example, if you have several pairs of heavy cotton pants, then you don’t want to wash those with thin t-shirts.

 Washing clothes with ‘heavy’ material can possibly tear or rip clothes that are thin and light-weight.

 1.8 Stain Removal

 You will need to check each item in the laundry for stains or spills.
-Once you have found the stain, apply stain stick or spray to the stain, rub it together, and put it in the wash pile.
+Once you have found the stain, apply stain-removal spray to the stain, rub it together, and put it in the wash pile.
 Always follow the instructions on the stain removal bottle before applying to a garment.